talha-riaz/activity-organzer-app/README.md

 1. Go to Sign up, and register an account.
 2. In the dashboard, add tasks to relevant lists.
-3. Click on the created task to edit the task item.
+3. Click on the created task to edit the task item, or delete it.
 4. Log out from the app.
 5. Log in using your credentials.
 6. The tasks persist and each user gets a personalized experience.